sleddog/methods-spring-2021/fizzbuzz/C#/Anthony/README.md

 ## Steps to Run the Program
 In order to run my solution, a user will need to install the .NET Compiler onto their development environment.

-*Go to the .NET Framework Download [page](https://dotnet.microsoft.com/download).
+* Go to the .NET Framework Download [page](https://dotnet.microsoft.com/download).
-*Download the .NET SDK (Note: You can use .NET Core and the Framework, but those compilers add additional details that may complicate compilation.
+* Download the .NET SDK (Note: You can use .NET Core and the Framework, but those compilers add additional details that may complicate compilation.
 The Developer recommends the standard .NET SDK for this project.)
-*After downloading the SDK, clone repo onto local Machine.
+* After downloading the SDK, clone repo onto local Machine.
-*Locate the C#/Anthony file directory within the larger repository.
+* Locate the C#/Anthony file directory within the larger repository.
-*CD into the C#/Anthony directory in order to open up the project.
+* CD into the C#/Anthony directory in order to open up the project.
-*Check that the fizzbuzz.cs file successfully came through the tranfer, alongside the c#fizz.sh file.
+* Check that the fizzbuzz.cs file successfully came through the tranfer, alongside the c#fizz.sh file.
-*If Running on a Unix system, make the file an executable by running the following command '''chmod 755 c#fizz.sh'''.
+* If Running on a Unix system, make the file an executable by running the following command
+'''
+chmod 755 c#fizz.sh
+'''.
+* On Windows Powershell, run the command
+'''
+sh c#fizz.sh
+'''
+or
+'''
+sh c#fizz
-*On Windows Powershell, run the command '''sh c#fizz.sh''' or '''sh c#fizz''' in order to run the shell script.
+''' in order to run the shell script.
-*Follow the Onscreen Prompts in order to have the program evaluate your solution.
+* Follow the Onscreen Prompts in order to have the program evaluate your solution.

 ## What happens if the script doesn't work?
 If the shell script fails to work, but you installed dotnet successfully.
 Then you can run